The Customer Representative (A Preferred Product Owner Stance)

 What is a Customer Representative?

-The Customer Representative Product Owner is the go-to person for people in the organization who want to gain a understanding of what customers (and/or users) are looking for in the product or service which the Product Owner is responsible for.
-Product Owners who take the stance of the Customer Representative tend to focus on helping other people (Development Team or others) to understand what customers need, what their challenges are, what pains and gains they have.
-When taking the Customer Representative stance, the Product Owner tends to explain how our work affects customers, users and business processes.
+The Customer Representative Product Owner is the go-to person for people in the organization who want to gain an understanding of what customers (and/or users) are looking for in the product or service which the Product Owner is responsible for.
+Product Owners who take the stance of the Customer Representative tend to focus on helping other people (Developers or others) to understand what customers need, what their challenges are, what pains and gains they have.
+When taking the Customer Representative stance, the Product Owner tends to explain how our work affects customers, users, and business processes.

 A customer representative is an individual who has authority to represent a community that intends to purchase a product.
 The term is most often applied to a representative of a company, or proxy, who works closely with a producer or developer to clarify specifications for a product or service.
 The term is used in software engineering; especially in development methodology Extreme Programming and Agile software development.